 - jobs provided through development

-How can we utilise eco friendly architecture?
+How can we utilise eco-friendly architecture?

-Reducing energy consumption
+Reducing a home's energy consumption

-One of the key areas where we can make improvements when we design houses is reducing energy consumption within our existing and future building stock.
+One of the key areas where we can make improvements when we design houses is in reducing energy consumption within our existing and future building stock.

-Improving your environment
+Improving your living environment

-Green architecture in Cornwall
+Learn about sustainable architecture in Cornwall

 At Marraum, we believe that sustainability isn’t just something to consider as an add-on in architecture but should ideally run through the veins of all the projects we work on.
 This is our mantra for design, and we believe that on any scale these eco-architecture ideas can be introduced and benefit your project.

 Sustainability is an important part of our culture, and we’ve introduced an initiative called My Green Hour to encourage staff to take an hour out of their week to do something personally sustainable.

 For more information, find out more about the modern architecture trends we embrace in our Cornwall architecture practice or get in touch to speak directly with us.